-The trigger of a headache is often associated to extreme tension to the neck.
+The trigger of a headache is often associated with extreme tension in the neck.
 The headache may be a consequence of cervical osteoarthritis, a broken disc, or whiplash-type movements that irritates or compresses a cervical nerve.
-The neck’s bony structures (eg, aspect joints) and its delicate tissues (eg, muscles) can give rise to the improvement of a cervicogenic headache.
+The neck’s bony structures (e.g., aspect joints) and its delicate tissues (e.g., muscles) can give rise to the improvement of a cervicogenic headache.

 Cervicogenic Headache Symptoms

-A cervicogenic headache provides in base and the back of the skull as a steady, non-throbbing pain, sometimes extending downward into the neck and between the shoulder-blades.
-Pain could be felt behind forehead and the brow, although the problem originates in the cervical spine.
+A cervicogenic headache provides in base and the back of the skull as a steady, non-throbbing pain, sometimes extending downward into the neck and between the shoulder blades.
+Pain could be felt behind the forehead and the brow, although the problem originates in the cervical spine.

-Pain usually starts after a sudden neck movements, such as a sneeze.
+The pain usually starts after a sudden neck movement, such as a sneeze.
 Along with head and neck discomfort, signs may include: